camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == Names

-Another name we considered is `start_lifetime_at` due to its similarty to the `start_lifetime_as` function group.
+Another name we considered was `start_lifetime_at` due to its similarty to the `start_lifetime_as` function group.
 The authors do not have strong preferences between `start_lifetime_at` and `restart_lifetime`.